Clivern/Poodle/README.md

 </p>
 <br/>

-Poodle is an interactive command line tool to build and test APIs based on a pre-built definitions.
+Poodle is an interactive command line tool to build and test web APIs based on a pre-built definitions.

 `Poodle` has the following features:

-- Register your services and endpoints easily.
+- Register your web services and endpoints easily.
 - Use variables in endpoints definitions.
+- Painless debugging and interaction with APIs.
-- Search services/endpoints interactively.
+- Search web services and endpoints interactively.
-- Edit services/endpoints easily (config is just a TOML file).
+- Edit services and endpoints easily (config is just a TOML file).
 - Sync services via Gist automatically.

 ## Documentation